 New York Gov. Hochul announces official start date for recreational marijuana sales.
 Here’s when they’ll (finally!) begin.

-Following months of planning and preparation, New York is finally ready for recreational marijuana sales.
+Following months of planning and preparation, finally, New York announces when weed sales start!
 In a prepared statement, Governor Kathy Hochul announced on Wednesday that the first legal cannabis sales will take place on December 29.

 Hochul also shared plans for the future of the cannabis industry, which hopes to provide opportunities for communities that have been affected by the War on Drugs and to provide funding for schools and communities.